Sandra-I/t-zone-chrome-Epitech/README.md

 ## HOW TO CLONE THE MAIN PROJECT

 Please follow theses instructions to clone properly the repository.
-The project is composed by a main repository (t-zone-chrome) with 2 submodules (interface and python-api).
+The project is composed by a main repository (t-zone-chrome) with 4 submodules (interface, python-api, tzone-website and nestjs-api).
 A submodule is a reference to an other repository.

 Git commands :